The USDA changes its ruling on how many fruits and vegetables to eat daily about every five years.

 Especially during the pandemic, while we’re still trying to make as few trips to the grocery store as possible, earnestly attempting to eat more fruits and vegetables every day will take ensuring that they’re in your house.

-For a week-long period, you need 10 cups of fruit and 12.5 cups of vegetables.
+For a week-long period, you need 10 cups of fruit and 12.5 vegetables.

 Multiply by how many people you’re feeding.